Male scratching his head after sending unencrypted email

 Encryption disguises the contents of your emails

-Who Needs To Encrypt Their Emails?
+Who Needs to Encrypt Their Emails?

-make sure messages are encrypted
+Make sure messages are encrypted

-Learn how to send secure business emails.
+Explore how to send secure business emails.

 Why Is Email Not Secure?

-Learn what a cyber criminal could do with your data.
+See what a cyber criminal could do with your data.

 What Data Needs Encrypting?